 In Table 2.1, the throughput in bottles per minute is shown along the top.
-The bottle size in litres is shown at the left hand side.
+The bottle size in litres is shown at the left hand side, along with an approximate equivalent in fluid ounces.
 For each combination of bottle size and bottles per minute, the suggested number of test heads is given.